Mitazaki/bahamut_web/README.md

 # DjBahamut

 DjBahamut is a Django project that integrates Discord OAuth2 for user authentication.
+This is meant as a base for development of a website that can admin a discord bot using those credentials and using discord oath as your authentication platform.

 ## Features